Choosing a school and home education

 School applications and EHC needs assessments

-If you're going through the EHC needs assessment process then you should still follow the usual council’s process alongside this, in case a plan is not agreed.
+If you're going through the EHC needs assessment process then you should still follow the usual council’s school admissions process alongside this, in case a plan is not agreed.

 If a draft EHC Plan has been agreed by the Local Authority you can request a school or setting as part of the EHC Plan process and the local authority will name a school in section I of a finalised EHC Plan.